GeoNode/documentation/advanced/contrib/index.rst

 `Periodic Task <https://docs.celeryproject.org/en/v4.2.1/userguide/periodic-tasks.html#periodic-tasks>`_
 which will be executed at regular intervals based on the *interval* configured.

-You can check this behaviour on the *Periodic Tasks* section of the admin UI:
+You can check this behavior on the *Periodic Tasks* section of the admin UI:

 .. image:: img/periodic_tasks_section.png
     :alt: Periodic tasks section